Velvet seems to be one of those fabrics that you either love or you don't. Or, if you are in-between, you probably lean closer to one side or another.

 Next up, try a velvet tank or sleeveless mock neck that you can layer under a blazer or a cardigan.
 Again, this way you aren't fully committing, but you are giving it a whirl.

 Then, if you want to take velvet one step further, go for velvet pants.
-What I love about this option is that you can pair it with a simple t-shirt or better yet, an Adea Layering Top, and you got an outfit that will take you from day to night.
+What I love about this option is that you can pair it with a simple t-shirt or better yet, one of our Layering Tops, and you got an outfit that will take you from day to night.

 Lastly, and I caution you with this option as if you can rock it - go for it.
 On the other hand, if you have any hesitation, then try one of the other options first.
 This option would be going for a velvet dress.
 If you venture down this road, be sure you accessorize the dress in a way that is reflective of you.
 Since you are going all out velvet, you need to be sure you balance out the fabric with the right accessories - from jewelry to shoes to the handbag you choose.

 Of course, with any styling option, have fun!
 I know I'm ready to find some red velvet pants and pair them with a white Adea Modal Tee, a black cashmere sweater and some ankle boots.